The Evolution of Typing Technology: What's Next for The Future

 Keeping in mind the technological advancements in the previous decade.
 I predict that the future of typing technologies will be nothing short of a new era.
 Future typing technologies worth looking for are;

-Voice-to-Text technology
+Voice-to-Text Technology

 This technology has seen the most refinement over the last few years.
 This is already being used in assistive apps like Siri.
 So, don't be surprised if typing using your vice becomes the norm in a few years.